Win More $ With Our Top Rated Dog Bite Lawyers in Frisco, and Don’t Pay Any Medical Bills Until After You Win Your Claim!

 - Additional cost savings through an employed private investigator.
 Most dog bite attorneys in Frisco subcontract private investigation services.
 But we employ a private investigator, which costs less.
 The savings get passed on to you.
 Plus, Mike Foster has been with us more than a decade.
 That means he knows all the right questions to ask and most powerful evidence to gather so that you have the most potent case possible.

-Top Choice Awards presented us with “Top Choice Injury Law Firm in Dallas” four consecutive years.
+Top Choice Awards presented us with “Top Choice Injury Law Firm in Dallas” five consecutive years.

 What Should You Do If You Become a Victim of A Dog Attack?